wikukarno/buanacoding/content/blog/security/phishing-signs-fake-email-examples-and-how-to-avoid-2025.md

 1) Verify the domain before you click.
 Manually type the website or use your saved bookmark.
 Check for subtle typos or extra words (e.g., `-secure`, `-verify`, or unusual subdomains).
 2) Use a password manager.
 It auto-fills only on the correct domain, acting as a built-in phishing detector.
-3) Turn on 2FA—prefer authenticator apps or security keys over SMS.
+3) Turn on 2FA--prefer authenticator apps or security keys over SMS.
 Security keys (FIDO2) block many phishing attempts by design.
-4) Never share OTP codes, recovery codes, or PINs—no legitimate support will ask for them.
+4) Never share OTP codes, recovery codes, or PINs--no legitimate support will ask for them.
 5) Preview links.
 On desktop, hover to see the full URL.
 On mobile, long-press to preview.
 Expand shortened links before opening.
 6) Install apps only from official stores.
 Disable “install unknown apps”.
-Review requested permissions—deny anything that looks excessive.
+Review requested permissions--deny anything that looks excessive.
 7) Keep devices updated.
 Apply OS and app updates from official sources.
 Enable automatic updates.
 8) Use built-in protections: spam filters, Safe Browsing/SmartScreen, and device encryption.
 Consider enabling DNS filtering for families.
 9) Separate email addresses.
 Use one for banking/critical accounts, another for newsletters/shops to reduce exposure.